hashlabs/docker-sentry/README.md

 # Docker Sentry

 This is pretty much the same image as the official [Sentry](https://hub.docker.com/_/sentry/) Docker image.
-But it has a few plugins installed that we need.
+But it has some tweaks in the configuration to disable registration.

 ## Installation